shreeyasharda/ShreeyaSharda.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My goal is to give future employers, advisors, and other collaborators a **snapshot** of my technical and soft skills. :)
+My goal is to give future employers, advisors, and other collaborators a **snapshot** of my technical and soft skills.

 About Me
 ======
 I am currently a Master's student at The George Washington University, studying Computer Science.
 I am part of the Joint BA & MS in Computer Science (CS) program at GW.
 I took an interdisciplinary approach to my undergrad education by tailoring my undergrad degree to blend coursework in Business and Sustainability in addition to CS.
+I started my career as an International Affairs major because I was interested in the intersection of tech, science, and policy.
+After taking an introductory course in Python programming, I found that I was much more passionate about the technical side of computer science.
+As a Master's student, I am grateful for my preliminary studies in International Affairs because it directly aligns with my work in AI Goverance, a topic I am interested in researching within my PhD.

 As I pursued my coursework at GW, I simultaneously acquired 4+ years of professional experience in AI/ML: moving from academic research to w to defense consulting.
 Along the way, I engaged in independent projects focused around NLP (emedding, tokenization, LLMs).
 These experiences have led me to my master's thesis in which I am studying the relationship between types of datasets (synthetic and original) and model architectures (rule-based, deep learning, machine learning).
 I am evaluating this relationship by comparing the performance of state of the art NLP models (e.g., BERT, RoBERTa, Gemini) on sentiment analysis tasks, using common ML metrics (F1, precision, recall, cross-validation).
 I seek to understand why the models are failing in prescribing sentiment to certain online reviews, finding patterns in the language of the reviews.
 Through this way, I have become skilled in a technical (machine learning, data science, deep learning) and non-technical domain (leadership, team collaboration, interpersonal communication), preparing me well for future opportunities.

 Goals